nginx-proxy/nginx-proxy/README.md

 The full request URI will be forwarded to the serving container in the `X-Forwarded-Path` header.

+**NOTE**: Your application needs to be able to generate links starting with `VIRTUAL_PATH`.
+This can be achieved by it being natively on this path or havin an option to prepend this path.
+The application does not need to expect this path in the request.

+#### DEFAULT_ROOT

+This environment variable of the nginx proxy container can be used to customize the return error page if no matching path is found.
+Furthermore it is possible to use anything which is compatible with the `return` statement of nginx.

+For example `DEFAUL_ROOT=418` will return a 418 error page instead of the normal 404 one.
+Another example is `DEFAULT_ROOT="301 https://github.com/nginx-proxy/nginx-proxy/blob/main/README.md"` which would redirect an invalid request to this documentation.

 ### Multiple Networks

 With the addition of [overlay networking](https://docs.docker.com/engine/userguide/networking/get-started-overlay/) in Docker 1.9, your `nginx-proxy` container may need to connect to backend containers on multiple networks.
 By default, if you don't pass the `--net` flag when your `nginx-proxy` container is created, it will only be attached to the default `bridge` network.
 This means that it will not be able to connect to containers on networks other than `bridge`.